Visitor pattern: Details

+Objects

+Visitor

 The visitor declares a visit method, which takes the element as an argument, for each class of element.
 Concrete visitors are derived from the visitor class and implement these visit methods, each of which implements part of the algorithm operating on the object structure.
 The state of the algorithm is maintained locally by the concrete visitor class.

+Element

 The element declares an accept method to accept a visitor, taking the visitor as an argument.
 Concrete elements, derived from the element class, implement the accept method.
 In its simplest form, this is no more than a call to the visitor's visit method.
 Composite elements, which maintain a list of child objects, typically iterate over these, calling each child's accept method.

+Client

 The client creates the object structure, directly or indirectly, and instantiates the concrete visitors.
 When an operation is to be performed which is implemented using the Visitor pattern, it calls the accept method of the top-level element(s).

+Methods

+Accept

 When the accept method is called in the program, its implementation is chosen based on both the dynamic type of the element and the static type of the visitor.
 When the associated visit method is called, its implementation is chosen based on both the dynamic type of the visitor and the static type of the element, as known from within the implementation of the accept method, which is the same as the dynamic type of the element.
 (As a bonus, if the visitor can't handle an argument of the given element's type, then the compiler will catch the error.)

+Visit

 Thus, the implementation of the visit method is chosen based on both the dynamic type of the element and the dynamic type of the visitor.
 This effectively implements double dispatch.
 For languages whose object systems support multiple dispatch, not only single dispatch, such as Common Lisp or C# via the Dynamic Language Runtime (DLR), implementation of the visitor pattern is greatly simplified (a.k.a.
 Dynamic Visitor) by allowing use of simple function overloading to cover all the cases being visited.
 A dynamic visitor, provided it operates on public data only, conforms to the open/closed principle (since it does not modify extant structures) and to the single responsibility principle (since it implements the Visitor pattern in a separate component).

 In this way, one algorithm can be written to traverse a graph of elements, and many different kinds of operations can be performed during that traversal by supplying different kinds of visitors to interact with the elements based on the dynamic types of both the elements and the visitors.

+Examples

-C# example
+C#

 This example declares a separate ExpressionPrintingVisitor class that takes care of the printing.
+If the introduction of a new concrete visitor is desired, a new class will be created to implement the Visitor interface, and new implementations for the Visit methods will be provided.
+The existing classes (Literal and Addition) will remain unchanged.